Memmingen station: Signal boxes

 From 1932 to 1934 there was an electro-mechanical interlocking system of class VES 1912 with four interlockings.
 In 1932, signalbox 4 in Augsburger Strasse and the train dispatching centre 3 went into operation.

 Signal box 2 was switched on at the junction of routes to Kempten and Legau and Leutkirch in 1933 and a year later signal box 1 was completed at the southern end of the station at the former hump.

 Operations

 Long distance passenger services

 Memmingen station has regular EuroCityExpress connections towards Munich and Zurich, as well as a daily intercity service between the Ruhr and Oberstdorf.
 The Ulm–Kempten section is part of the important passenger route between Bavarian Allgäu and Baden-Württemberg in the south and central and northern Germany.
+In the 2026 timetable, the following long-distance services stopped at the station: